-To unlawfully and intentionally damage or attempt to damage any real or personal property by fire or incendiary device
+To unlawfully and intentionally damage or attempt to damage any real or personal property by fire or incendiary device.

 An LEA should report only fires determined through investigation to have been unlawfully and intentionally set.
 Though the agency should include attempts to burn, it should not include fires of suspicious or unknown origin.
 In addition, an agency should report one incident for each distinct Arson operation originating within its jurisdiction.
 If a fire started by Arson in one jurisdiction spreads to another jurisdiction and destroys property, the LEA in which the fire started should report the incident and all dollar value damage.
+Structures deemed abandoned but arson-related would be collected within this category.

-If a fire marshal collects Arson-related incident information, the LEA having jurisdiction should gather the information from the fire marshal and report it with their monthly submission (unless the Fire Marshall has a valid UCR ORI).
-The FBI UCR Program excludes Arson-related deaths and injuries of police officers and firefighters, unless determined as willful Murders or assaults, due to the hazardous nature of these professions.
+If a fire marshal collects Arson-related incident information, the LEA having jurisdiction should gather the information.
+Arson- related deaths and injuries of police officers and firefighters, unless determined as willful Murders or assaults, due to the hazardous nature of these professions.